jenschlot/IBM-Bluemix-DevOps-Documentation/docs/Deploy/pushfromjh.md

 >	![Git push](../images/guidejhewebide/jazzhubgitpushsentimentapp.jpg)

 But wait, how do you get your changes automatically deployed to BlueMix.
 You can use the JazzHub auto-deployment feature.
-Read on at [Turn on auto-deployment for the Sentiment Analysis app](pushfromjh).
+Try it at [Turn on auto-deployment for the Sentiment Analysis app](pushfromjh).

 ## Deploy manually from the JazzHub editor